-5.2 GCC Three-year Bushfire Risk Treatment Schedule
+Three-year Bushfire Risk Treatment Schedule

 This lists annual actions to be undertaken over a three-year period to reduce bushfire risk.
 Actions derive from risk registers developed by the Hobart Fire Management Area Committee, individual BMPs (section 5.1), the Wellington Park Fire Management Strategy, and associated Council asset maintenance schedules.
-This schedule will assist with annual planning and budgeting.
+For the 2024/5 to 2026/7 Schedule, please see Appendix 1.

-6 Relationships with other planning
+4. Relationships with other planning